Computational mechanics of soft filaments: Governing Equations

 We consider filaments as slender cylindrical structures deforming in three-dimensions with a characteristic length $L$ which is assumed to be much larger than the radius ($L\gg r$) at any cross section.
-Then the filament can be geometrically reduced to a one-dimensional representation, and its dynamical behavior may be approximated by averaging all balance laws at every cross section.
-This approach is formalized in the Cosserat rod theory \cite{Antman:1973}.
+Then the filament can be geometrically reduced to a one-dimensional representation, and its dynamical behavior may be approximated by averaging all balance laws at every cross section \cite{Antman:1973}.
+We start with a description of the commonly used Kirchhoff-Love theory that accounts for bend and twist at every cross-section but ignores stretch and shear, before moving on to the Cosserat theory that accounts for these additional degrees of freedom as well.